lumeland/lume.land/docs/core/multiple-template-engines.md

 ---

 By default, the template engine used to render a file is decided according to the file extension.
-For example, a `.md` file uses Markdown, `.njk` file uses Nunjucks and so on.
+For example, an `.md` file uses Markdown, `.njk` file uses Nunjucks and so on.

 You can override this default behaviour with the `templateEngine` option.
-Any page having this variable will use it to decide the template engine, instead of the extension.
+Any page having this variable will use it to decide the template engine instead of the extension.

-The following example is a `.md` file but is configured to use Nunjucks to render (instead of Markdown).
+The following example is an `.md` file but it is configured to use Nunjucks to render (instead of Markdown).

 ```yml